Brad NormanStars of the sea

 Until recently not much was known about this elusive fish, which can reach 18 metres in length.
 From 1828 to the mid-1980s there were only 350 confirmed sightings of this enigmatic animal recorded worldwide.

 Considered a species that is endangered, Norman set up the monitoring programme through the not-for-profit group ECOCEAN.
 As each whale shark has distinctive markings, Norman uses a pattern-recognition method invented to study constellations in the night sky to identify them.
-Divers across the world can upload images of these gentle giants, helping scientists to understand its mysterious ways.
+Divers across the world can upload images of these gentle giants, helping scientists to understand their mysterious ways.
 More than 7,000 individual whale sharks have been photographed and recorded by divers in 54 countries.

 Photographs of whale sharks uploaded